ScottyLabs/wdw/deployment/lab/index.md

 in your folder to _intialize_ your Git repository.
 This will make a folder called `.git` in your directory that will contain the history of your directory.
 Any code that you add or delete will be backed up in that folder.

 #### Adding files to a Git repository
 Copy the files you want to deploy into this directory.
 This should be the files you worked on either in the Frontend, Backend, or HTML & CSS.
-If you don't have anything from those sessions, or anything else you want to deploy, download [this code](https://github.com/Z1MM32M4N/jquery-lab/archive/gh-pages.zip) if you want to learn to deploy a static site on Github Pages, or [this code](https://github.com/anbenson/webdevblog-example/archive/master.zip) if you want to learn to deploy a dynamic site on Heroku.
+If you don't have anything from those sessions, or anything else you want to deploy, download [this code](https://github.com/Z1MM32M4N/jquery-lab/archive/gh-pages.zip) if you want to learn to deploy a static site on GitHub Pages, or [this code](https://github.com/anbenson/webdevblog-example/archive/master.zip) if you want to learn to deploy a dynamic site on Heroku.

 Now, enter